We are still accepting applications for Spring 2017 courses!

 We will continue to consider applications on a rolling basis through spring add/drop as long as space remains available.
 Some languages and courses will be closed early in add/drop or will have waiting lists.

-The Five College Center for the Study of World Languages offers courses in less-commonly studied languages for students at Amherst, Hampshire, Mount Holyoke, and Smith Colleges and the University of Massachusetts Amherst.
+The Five College Center for the Study of World Languages offers academic-year courses in less-commonly studied languages for students at Amherst, Hampshire, Mount Holyoke, and Smith Colleges and the University of Massachusetts Amherst.
 Course sessions meet on all five campuses.
 Courses are taken for academic credit and are part of a student's regular course load.
 Five College students are not required to pay any special fees or tuition in order to enroll.

 - Languages of the Americas: Haitian Creole

 - Other languages may be added.
 Some languages become unavailable for a given semester or there is limited space available.
 Some languages may appear in the catalog, but only be available intermittently.
 If you do not see your language of interest, please e-mail for more information.

 Two scholarships endowed by Professor Emeritus Charles Mark support study abroad by Five College Center for the Study of World Languages students.
 See scholarship descriptions for application requirements and deadlines.